 Statutory framework

-- a secure foundation through learning and development opportunities which are planned around the needs and interests of each individual child and assessed and reviewed regularly;
+- A secure foundation through planning for the learning and development of each individual child and assessing and reviewing what they have learned regularly.

-- partnership working between practitioners and parents and/or carers;
+- Partnership working between practitioners and with parents and/or carers.

-- equality of opportunity and anti-discriminatory practices, ensuring that every child is included and supported.
+- Equality of opportunity and anti-discriminatory practice, ensuring that every child is included and supported.

-- Early years foundation stage statutory framework for childminders
+- Early years foundation stage (EYFS) statutory framework

 - Development Matters - non statutory curriculum guidance for the early years foundation stage